What Are The Problems With External Wall Insulation?

 Condensation and mould growth

-Condensation can also be a problem with insulation, as it can cause mould growth.
-It is important to ensure that the property is well ventilated to prevent this from happening.
+It is important to ensure that the property is well ventilated to lessen the instances of this happening.

 You can also use thermal lining paper in problem areas as we did in our Wallrock thermal liner review.